safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 <br>**5) Run Workspace**
-<br>Log in to FME Server, locate the data stream generator workspace, and run it.
+<br>Log in to the FME Server web interface, locate the data stream generator workspace, and run it.
 The dialog in response will look like this:

 ![](./Images/Img4.451.Ex6.MessageGeneratingWorkspaceRun.png)

 The workspace will run for a long time and we can leave it to do so.
-Click the Run Workspace button and locate the processing workspace.
+Leave this page by clicking the Run Workspace button on the main menu and - within the Run Workspace page - locate the processing workspace.
 Now run that.

 Again the response will report that the workspace is running, and will continue to do so.